San Francisco, California

 What if I can't afford a ticket?

-If you are under 18, a full-time student with NUS card, on state benefits or state pension, you can apply for a limited number of donation-based tickets by filling in this application form.
+If you are under 18, a full-time student with NUS card, on state benefits or state pension, you can apply for a limited number of donation-based tickets by filling in this application form (Application now closed).
 We will be in touch if you are successful.
 Please only apply if you really can't afford the stardard or early bird tickets - thanks.

 Can I volunteer for the event?

 Thank you for being willing to volunteer!
 We love your attitude.
 Unfortunately, as things stand, we already have enough volunteers.
 But there may be opportunities at our future events.